What Is an Upper Endoscopy?

 A doctor may perform an upper endoscopy to diagnose or treat conditions affecting the esophagus, stomach, or duodenum.
 This can include nausea, persistent upper abdominal pain, heartburn, difficulty swelling, vomiting, or bleeding from the upper gastrointestinal tract.
 Upper endoscopies are more effective than X-rays at detect tumors, ulcers, inflammation, and abnormal growths located in the upper digestive system, and they are efficient ways to collect small sample tissues or cells to be examined by a lab through endoscopic biopsies or cytology tests.

-What Happens During an Upper Endoscopy?
+What Happens During the Endoscopy Procedure?

 Ahead of the procedure, the patient will be advised to fast for approximately eight hours.
 This fasting will allow the doctor to see the upper GI tract more clearly while lowering the chances of any complications.
 The patient will be given a sedative via an IV that will help ensure that they are comfortable throughout the upper endoscopy procedure.